Menu

 School Parliament at Stanley St. Peter's Primary School

 Our School Parliament is formed each September, when Year 6 form a number of political parties.
-Each party presents their values and ideas in a special Collective Worship and every child in the school takes part in casting their vote within authentic, private booths.
+Each party presents their values and ideas in a special Collective Worship, and every child in the school takes part in casting their vote within authentic, private booths.

 Each party member is given a specific role that they are responsible for developing.